Big Dipper (Sky Bear) comes to Earth in November

 In the Northern Hemisphere, the Big Dipper is probably the sky’s best known asterism – not an official constellation – but an extremely recognizable pattern of stars.
 But it’s harder to see the Dipper in the evening at this time of the year than at any other time.
 Every year, the Big Dipper (Great Bear) descends to its lowest point in the sky on November evenings.

 In fact, people in the southern part of the United States can’t see the Big Dipper in the evening right now.
 That’s because it swings beneath their northern horizon.

 Even in the northern states, the Big Bear is hard to spot.
-The Big Dipper skims along the northern horizon in the evening, ducking behind any obstructions – such as trees and mountains.
+The Big Dipper skims along the northern horizon in the evening, ducking behind any obstructions such as trees or mountains.